-And it goes into more detail, with graphs highlighting the region those users were in when viewing your listing, and helpful comparative metrics, comparing elements of your profile to competitors:
+And it goes into more detail, with graphs highlighting the region those users were in when viewing your Business Profile, and helpful comparative metrics, comparing elements of your profile to competitors:

-You can use this analytics data to help optimize your listing – for example, if businesses like yours have uploaded more photos than you, that’s an area where you need to take action.
+You can use this analytics data to help optimize your profile.
+For example, if businesses like yours have uploaded more photos than you, that’s an area where you need to take action.

-After being taken away for a few years, business owners are now again able to to write a short description about their business: “what you offer, what sets you apart, your history, or anything else helpful for your customers to know,” according to Google’s guidelines.
+After being taken away for a few years, business owners are now again able to to write a short description about their business.
+This is in the “From the business” section of your Business Profile and should include “what you offer, what sets you apart, your history, or anything else helpful for your customers to know,” according to Google’s guidelines.

 To add a description, navigate from “Info” on the sidebar to the description field.
 You’ve got 750 characters to write with, around 250 of which will be shown before being cut off.